VISIT DUBAI – TRAVEL TIPS FOR YOUR DUBAI TRIP

 - Check also for the fasting time (Ramadan) because life is different during that time.
 You cannot do many activities during that few weeks (also, alcohol is less available).
-In 2022 Ramadan is from 3rd April to 2nd May and in 2022 it is from 23rd March to 23rd April.
+In 2022 Ramadan is from the 3rd of April to the 2nd of May and in 2022 it is from the 23rd of March to the 23rd of April.

 How to Get to Dubai

 Dubai has two airports – the Dubai International Airport is the main one, and if you fly into Dubai, you will most likely arrive here.
 The airport is well connected to the rest of Dubai, and you can find taxis in front of the airport (there is a small surcharge for taxis starting at Dubai Airport).
 But there is also a metro station that you can use.

 My most favorite airline ever is Emirates Airlines – a Dubai-based airline.
 Check out their prices here, and if you can, book via them (they are amazing!).